ietf-wg-cellar/flac-specification/flac.md

 0b001101 - 0b011111 | reserved
 0b100000 - 0b111111 | Subframe with a linear predictor of order v-31, i.e., 1 through 32 (inclusive)

-Following the subframe type bits is a bit that flags whether the subframe uses any wasted bits (see [section wasted bits per sample](#wasted-bits-per-sample)).
+Following the subframe type bits is a bit that flags whether the subframe uses any wasted bits (see (#wasted-bits-per-sample)).
 If it is 0, the subframe doesn't use any wasted bits and the subframe header is complete.
 If it is 1, the subframe does use wasted bits and the number of used wasted bits follows unary coded.

 ### Wasted bits per sample